matrix-io/matrix-documentation/docs/matrix-core/python-examples/wakeword.md

 <!-- Base PORT -->
 <details open>
 <summary style="font-size: 1.75rem; font-weight: 300;">Base Port</summary>
 Here is where the configuration for our wakeword example goes.
-Once we connect to the **Base Port**, We will pass a configuration to the Wakeword driver.
+Once we connect to the **Base Port**, we will pass a configuration to the Wakeword driver.
 With this we can set our wakeword configurations.
 ```language-python
 def config_socket():
     # Define zmq socket